 Prospective and newly admitted graduate candidates in the M.Ed., M.A.T., and Ed.S. programs are initially oriented and advised by the Chair of the LaGrange College Department of Education.
-At this time, the Chair orients the candidate to the program and to the College.
-Additional orientation is handled for the M.A.T. program during summer classes when candidates enter as a cohort group.
+A formal orientation is conducted during the start of summer classes.

-The Chair of the LaGrange College Department of Education serves as the academic advisor for graduate candidates.
-Prior to the beginning of each academic term, academic progress is assessed and classes are scheduled for the coming term.
+Graduate candidates are assigned an academic advisor at the start of each program.
+Prior to the beginning of each academic term, academic progress is assessed by the Department of Education and classes are scheduled for the coming term.
 The faculty in the Education program utilizes exit surveys during the last semester of the program to assess the effectiveness of their advising and orientation programs and to revise these efforts as needed.